NIM39220 - National Insurance Numbers (NINOs): Confirming a NINO: Notification of a NINO

-- Individuals who have recently applied for a NINO via DWP (NIM39325) receive a letter from DWP (DCI10) telling them what their NINO is and providing important information about their NINO.
+- Having applied to DWP (NIM39325) for a NINo as an adult - they will receive a letter from DWP (DCI10) telling them what their NINo is

-- What to do if their name and address change
+- What to do if their name/address details change